mbelaloui/Ansible/README.md

 # Ansible

-setup ssh-key
+Boot ansible VM

+- Run the setup_ansible_${OS}.sh

+- Set up Hosts file

-send ssh key to all the VMs
+- Send ssh-key to the hosts

-put the ip id in the hosts file
+- Check if the SELinux in enabled on the remote nodes '''getenforce'''
-ip_adress name_host